Hamza88-coder/Real-Time-Recruitment-System-with-AI-and-Data-Analytics/setup/spark.md

 ### 6. Append Stream Writes:

 - Configure a write stream for the processed stream, writing in append mode to the Delta table.
-- Specify partition columns (month, day, hour) to organize data efficiently.
+- Specify partition columns (societe,first_name) to organize data efficiently.
 - Set a processing time interval of 120 seconds (2 minutes) to trigger micro-batch processing and writes to ADLS.

 ### 7. Checkpointing and Monitoring: